MrPotatoManLol/QLRC-Stuff/General/Departments/Hostile/Hostile Forces/Zeta 9.md

 **Description:** Zeta 9 is a hostile Group of Interest to the corporation.
 The group's origin is unknown, however it's speculated around Corporation Personnel that the group formed after the removal of numerous rogue Security HiCom.

-> *We were once one of them.
-Now, we are our own.
-We strive to reveal the truth hidden behind darkness and lies.
-We will not stop until the truth is brought to light.
-Until The Overwatch is overtaken.
-We will fight until our very last breath, until our last seconds.
-We do not give up.
-We work together.
-We are one.
-We are Zeta 9.*

 **Join Requirements:** CL-0 (RA-7)
 **Join Process:** Application (RA-7)